Information for Providers

 - Case conferencing with endocrinologists and other health providers.

-- Inca, a shared health record that permits patients’ healthcare providers shared visibility of health conditions, medications, test results and management plans.
+- INCA, a shared health record that permits patients’ healthcare providers shared visibility of health conditions, medications, test results and management plans.
+Click here to learn more about INCA.

 - Patient Reported Measures using the Health Outcomes and Patient Experience (HOPE) system.